Core Concepts: Economic Value Estimation (EVE)

 2. Value is relative to the alternative

-EVE style models are built up from value drivers.
-There are six types of economic value driver used in EVE models.
-Value drivers can
+EVE-style models are built up from value drivers.
+There are 6 types of economic value drivers used in EVE models.

 Previous